BackwardsUser/music-bot/README.md

 The JS Branch won't be updated, feel free to use that code in what ever way you feel with respect to the License.

+The TS Bot should be released in a couple days, just working through some issues... the bot is near completion, it should be finished within the month

+# WARNING
+If you use this bot publically, I warn you not to profit off the bot, this led to the demise of many other music bots ex.
+- Rythm
+- Groovy
+- Fredboat

+And many others.

 # Music Bot
 A Simple Discord Music Bot